VougaDev/node-mta/README.md

 # node-mta
-Mail Transfer Agent (email sender) addon for NodeJs
+Mail Transfer Agent addon for NodeJs

 With this NodeJs addon, you can send email messages anywhere on the internet.
 No need to host a fully featured SMTP server.